Adaptation of Agentic AI: A Survey of Post-Training, Memory, and Skills: Tool Adaptation

 where $D_{s3}$ are documents retrieved by the trained searcher and $D_{\text{naive}}$ are documents from naive top-$k$ retrieval.

-This reward directly measures the \emph{value added by the search tool}, focusing training on examples where naive retrieval fails.
-The efficiency gains are staggering: s3 achieves 58.9\% average generation accuracy with only \textit{2.4k training samples}—70$\times$ less data than Search-R1 (an A2-style agent requiring 170k examples) and 33$\times$ faster wall-clock training time.
-Moreover, s3 trained on general QA achieves 76.6\% accuracy on specialized medical QA versus 71.8\% for Search-R1, suggesting that T2-trained tools learn more \textbf{generalizable search skills} than agents trained end-to-end.
-The theoretical explanation for this efficiency advantage is illuminating: in A2-style agent training, the model must simultaneously learn (1) domain knowledge, (2) tool use skills, and (3) task-specific reasoning, leading to a complex, high-dimensional optimization landscape; in T2, the frozen generator already possesses domain knowledge and reasoning ability, so the tool need only learn the \emph{procedural skill} of effective search.
+The reward directly measures the value added by the search tool, focusing training on examples where naive retrieval fails. s3 achieves 58.9\% average generation accuracy with only \textit{2.4k training samples}, 70$\times$ less data than Search-R1 (an A2-style agent requiring 170k examples) and 33$\times$ faster wall-clock training time.
+On specialized medical QA, s3 trained on general QA reaches 76.6\% accuracy versus 71.8\% for Search-R1, indicating that T2-trained tools learn more \textbf{generalizable search skills} than agents trained end-to-end.
+The efficiency advantage arises because A2-style agent training must simultaneously learn (1) domain knowledge, (2) tool-use skills, and (3) task-specific reasoning, creating a high-dimensional optimization landscape.
+In T2, the frozen generator already possesses domain knowledge and reasoning ability, so the tool need only learn the procedural skill of effective search.

-Similar to this idea, \textbf{DynamicRAG}~\cite{sun2025dynamicrag} (NeurIPS 2025) ``agentifies'' reranking: instead of static reorderings, an RL policy adapts \emph{how many} and \emph{which} documents to pass based on query hardness and retrieval noise, balancing quality and context cost.
+Similar to this idea, \textbf{DynamicRAG}~\cite{sun2025dynamicrag} (NeurIPS 2025) ``agentifies'' reranking: instead of static reorderings, an RL policy adapts how many and which documents to pass based on query hardness and retrieval noise, balancing quality and context cost.
 The training combines imitation learning on expert trajectories (to bootstrap reasonable behavior) with policy gradient RL where the generator's output provides the reward signal.
 The learned policy exhibits emergent adaptive behavior: for simple queries with high-quality initial retrieval, it presents fewer documents; for complex queries with noisy retrieval, it retrieves more broadly and reranks more aggressively.

 \textbf{QAgent}~\cite{jiang2025qagent} further clarifies how to robustly train such search subagents.
-Its Stage 1 trains a 3B search agent end-to-end, rewarding it based on whether its \emph{own} generated answer is correct, but this encourages reward hacking, where the agent prefers shallow, easily copyable evidence over genuinely informative documents.
-Its Stage 2 corrects this by switching to evaluation from a stronger \emph{frozen} generator:
+Its Stage 1 trains a 3B search agent end-to-end, rewarding it based on whether its own generated answer is correct, but this encourages reward hacking, where the agent prefers shallow, easily copyable evidence over genuinely informative documents.
+Its Stage 2 corrects this by switching to evaluation from a stronger frozen generator: